 Group Disability Insurance Plans

-Like individual, group disability insurance also provides coverage for you when you become critically ill or disabled and are unable to work, only it's offered through your employer.
+Like plans for individuals, group disability insurance also provides coverage for you when you become critically ill or disabled and are unable to work, only it's offered through your employer.

 - Group short-term disability insurance: This is offered through your employer.
-Coverage is offered to all eligible employees.
-And you have the choice to opt out.
+Coverage is offered to all eligible employees, and you can opt out.
 This policy will cover short-term disabilities, injuries, and illnesses.
-One of them is pregnancy, aka maternity leave, and childbirth.
+One is pregnancy, aka maternity leave, and childbirth.
 The group short-term benefit period is normally between one month and a year.

 - Group long-term disability insurance: This plan is in it for the long game, with policy benefits lasting years or decades.
 It is also offered to the eligible group of employees by your employer and you can opt in or out.